solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 X_resampled, y_resampled = rus.fit_resample(X, y)
 ```

-`X_resampled` will contain the resampled dataset, and y_resampled will have the target.
+From the previous output, `X_resampled` contains the resampled dataset, and `y_resampled`
+has the resampled target.

-Let’s go ahead and compare the size of the original and resample datasets.
+Let’s go ahead and compare the size of the original and resampled datasets.
 The following code
-will identify the original data size.
+will identify the original data size:

 ```
 X.shape, y.shape